The aesthetic foliage of Monstera Obliqua (Laceleaf plant) falters away and turns yellow under improper care conditions.

 Monstera Obliqua: Debunking the Myth

-In fact, not every Obliqua species bear the signature fenestration; some are born with whole leaves and variegations.
+Not every Obliqua species bear the fenestration.
+Some are born with whole leaves and variegations.

 |Scientific Name||Monstera obliqua|